ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 ### Before you start

-Before we start creating new project with Grails framework, make sure First you need to get Grails installed on your local machine.
+Before you start creating new project with Grails framework, make sure First you need to get Grails installed on your local machine.
 Type `grails --version` in your console in order to make sure you have the latest version.

 If Grails is not on your local and you need some help with installation, follow these tutorials.